abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 This is an initial exploration, we are very excited so far.
 We want to explore further, trying to push the limits of this concept.

-For questions, reach us on[Twitter](https://twitter.com/PresentaSw).
+For questions, reach us on [Twitter](https://twitter.com/PresentaSw).